Opportunities are intended for Global Compact stakeholders unless otherwise indicated.

 For further information or to submit an example, please contact Anita Househam (firstname.lastname@example.org).

-Call to Action: Anti-Corruption and the Post-2015 Development Agenda
+Call to Action: Anti-Corruption and the Global Development Agenda

-The Global Compact has collected business perspectives on the need to integrate anti-corruption into the Post-2015 Development Agenda.
-The Call to Action statement urges Governments to promote anti-corruption measures and implement related policies to establish systems of good governance.
+The Call to Action is an appeal by the private sector to Governments to promote anti-corruption measures and to implement policies that will establish systems of good governance.
+The Call to Action urges Governments to underscore anti-corruption and good governance as fundamental pillars of a sustainable and inclusive global economy.
 Companies are encouraged to join this critical effort to help bring corporate sustainability to the next level by addressing corruption in all its forms.

 Support Sustainable Development: Partnership Opportunities for Business